SeaRyanC/blog/posts/llm-accessibility.md

 The cost to do this is effectively free.
 At a cost of $0.002 / 1,000 tokens, and a typical cost to reformat one comment of about 200 tokens, $1 can copy-edit 2,500 comments.

+I'm incredibly excited about the future of AI as something that can improve accessibility more generally, but even now that I can type again, I expect to use this workflow more regularly because it's just *faster*.